Stellcel-Remeny/Patchress/docs/building.md

 1. Open Microsoft Visual Basic 4.0 16-bit
 2. Open the project in `source/VB4'
 3. Make necessary modifications and compile it using the File menu in VB4.
-4. Copy the resulting .EXE file as `source/BASE/Patchg16.exe`
+4. Copy the resulting .EXE file as `source/BASE/Patchg16.exe` along with the `DATA/` folder.
 5. Recompile the whole project using meson.

 ## Tips